Bourgain's condition, sticky Kakeya, and new examples: Introduction

 \begin{definition}[$\phi$-Kakeya set] A compact set $K \subset M_0$ is a $\phi$-Kakeya set if for each $\xi \in \Sigma_0$, there is a $v \in \V_0$ such that $\ell_{\xi, v} \cap M_0 \subset K$. \end{definition} The $\phi_{n,\rest}$-Kakeya sets are standard Kakeya sets in $\R^n$, after harmlessly taking a union with $O(1)$ many rotated copies of itself.
 It is a classical consequence of Khintchine's inequality that $\phi$-Kakeya sets have dimension $n$ if \eqref{eq: op boundedness} hold for $p > \frac{2n}{n-1}$ (one may follow the arguments in \cite[Proposition 5.7]{DemeterBook} to see this).
 Given Conjecture \ref{conj: Hormander dichotomy}, we are led to the following conjecture for $\phi$-Kakeya sets.

 \begin{conjecture}[Curved Kakeya conjecture for Bourgain's condition] If $\phi$ satisfies Bourgain's condition, then $\phi$-Kakeya sets have Hausdorff dimension $n$. \end{conjecture}

 \begin{remark} One hopes that Conjecture \ref{conj: Bourgain Kakeya} holds for a stronger version of dimension known as a maximal function estimate (see \cite[Section 5]{DemeterBook}), and possibly for further refined incidence questions analogous to those for straight tubes in \cite{wangwurestriction}.
-Such estimates would likely lead to direct progress on Conjecture \ref{conj: Hormander dichotomy}.
-If $\phi$ fails Bourgain's condition, the corresponding maximal function version of the $\phi$-Kakeya conjecture is false, as the proof of the negative result in \cite{HormanderDichotomy} shows, but it is unclear whether it should hold for Hausdorff dimension, of course barring certain worst-case examples (see \cite{GuthSharpOscillatory} for a discussion of such examples).
+We are hopeful that such estimates would lead to direct progress on Conjecture \ref{conj: Hormander dichotomy}, though there might still be other technical challenges.
+If $\phi$ fails Bourgain's condition, the corresponding maximal function version of the $\phi$-Kakeya conjecture is false, as the proof of the negative result in \cite{HormanderDichotomy} shows, but it is unclear whether the conjecture should hold for Hausdorff dimension, of course barring certain worst-case examples (see \cite{GuthSharpOscillatory} for a discussion of such examples).
 We do not pursue these questions in this work. \end{remark}

-So far, the best partial progress toward Conjecture \ref{conj: Bourgain Kakeya} is dimension $\geq 2 + \frac{1}{3}$ for $n = 3$ and dimension $\geq (2-\sqrt{2})n$ along an infinite sequence of $n$.
+So far, the best partial progress toward Conjecture \ref{conj: Bourgain Kakeya} is dimension $\geq 2 + \frac{1}{3}$ for $n = 3$ and dimension $\geq (2-\sqrt{2})n + O(1)$ for general $n \geq 3$.
 These are both a consequence of the result that $\phi$-tubes satisfy strong polynomial Wolff axioms when $\phi$ satisfies Bourgain's condition, and a polynomial partitioning argument from \cite{HickmanRogersZhang} (see also the discussion in \cite[Section 2]{DaiOscillatory}).
-These estimates match the state of the art in high dimensions, but fall short in low dimensions, and notably in dimension $3$ we don't even have an analogue of the classical bound of $5/2$ due to Wolff \cite{wolffHairbrush}.
+These estimates match the state of the art for the classical Kakeya conjecture in high dimensions (by either \cite{KatzTaohighdimkakeya} or \cite{HickmanRogersZhang}, which both give the numerology $(2-\sqrt{2})n + O(1)$).
+In low dimensions, however, the understanding of Conjecture \ref{conj: Bourgain Kakeya} falls short of the classical Kakeya conjecture.
+Notably in dimension $3$ we don't even have an analogue of the classical bound of $5/2$ due to Wolff \cite{wolffHairbrush}.
 For more discussion of adapting Wolff's hairbrush argument to curves in a slightly different context, see \cite{nadjimzadah2025newcurvedkakeyaestimates}.